AlisaUrsu/Accesa-Coding-Challenge/README.md

 ### Price History For A Product
 `http://localhost:8080/price-comparator/price-trends/:productId`

 The endpoint returns the price evolution of a specific product across all stores.
 It retrieves every price a product has ever had (no discounts applied!) using the product ID and organizes it into a list of StoreProductHistoryDto objects, where each DTO represents a store and contains a history of price changes for the product over time.
 StoreProductHistoryDtoConverter groups the price history data by store and then by product, to help users visualize how the price of a product has changed in different stores.
+This functionality is not affected by the AOP.
 Example of a response:
 ```
 [
   {